tonethar/IGME-430-Fall-2024/projects/project-1.md

   - Limk to **index.html**
   - Link to **admin.html**
   - Link to **404.html**
-- HEAD endpoints that return the required headers
+- `HEAD` endpoints that return the required headers
   - list all 3 supported endpoints
+- `XML`
+  - give the one supported endpoint
+- `DELETE`
+  - give the one supported endpoint
+- `POST`
+  - give the one supported endpoint and describe the required fields in the JSON data that is passed over (ex.
+The `content` property is required)
-- ...
+- `PUT`
+  - give the one supported endpoint and describe the required fields in the JSON data that is passed over (ex.
+The `content` property is required)

 ### X-c.
 Documentation
+- In PDF or DOC format, or as a README.md file in your repo
+- Provide ALL links in section X-b. above - and where possible give a "working" link (as was done for you in section V. above) that provides a valid response
-- ...
+- Describe:
+  - what went right with this project
+  - what went wrong with this project
+  - what did you learn while completing this project
+  - what code fragments did you use or borrow?
+List these here, and make sure that there is also a comment and/or link in the source code
+  - detail your "Above and Beyond" work that

 ### X-d.
+Submission
+- In the myCourses dropbox and/or comments field
+  - provide a link to your project 1 GitHUb repo
+  - a ZIP of your source code (without the **node_modules** folder

+### X-e.
 Rubric
+- 90% is the base grade
+- (+0-20%) documented "Above and Beyond" work
-- (-5%) for each missing endpoint
+- (-5%) for each missing or non-functional endpoint
 - (-15%) **client.html** requirements not met
 - (-25%) **admin.html** requirements not met
 - (-2%) each `npm test` error
+- (-10%) Documentation not complete
-- (-??%) unnecessary code or files, code errors, other missing requirements or violations of coding standards
+- (-TBD%) unnecessary code or files, code errors, other missing requirements or violations of coding standards
-- ...